 Example: I was managing the creation of a new website for the company.
 The IT consultant that we engaged kept missing his deadlines and got angry at me when I confronted him.

 Next, elaborate on the approach that you took to resolve the conflict.
 Be sure to emphasize the steps you took to resolve the conflict in a professional and productive manner.
 Focus on what you did, rather than what your boss or colleague did in resolving the problem.

 Example: I was surprised by his reaction, but remained calm and explained the reasoning behind the tight deadlines and the importance of having the website running on time.
 He opened up to me about the other projects on his plate at the moment and how overwhelmed he was with his workload.
 I agreed to approach his manager with him to explain to her about how time-consuming this project was.
 The manager was completely understanding and assigned some of his ongoing projects to other consultants in the team.

 Finally, end your response by describing the positive outcomes of your action/approach.
 It's even better if the results are quantifiable (increased sales by 30 percent, saved the company $100,000, etc).

 Example: After our meeting with the manager, the IT consultant was able to fully focus on completing our website design.
 He apologized for getting angry and thanked me for talking to his manager.
 We successfully launched the website by the deadline set by my top management.
 The website enabled us to promote our new line of products that led to an increase of $500,000 in sales.

-The key to answering conflict-related interview questions is to be honest and emphasize communication.
+The key to answering workplace conflict interview questions is to be honest and emphasize communication and conflict resolution skills.
 If you realized during the conflict that your opinion was wrong, be honest about it!
 Show the interviewer that you're willing to learn and are open to constructive criticism.
-This will certainly make you a more attractive prospective hire.
+This will certainly make you a more attractive prospective hire during your job search.